ryancey1/coursera-week4-programming-assignment/CodeBook.md

 LAYING | Laying
 WALKING_DOWNSTAIRS | WalkingDownstairs

-Lastly, before summarizing the data, the variables were updated to be more readable by utilizing the `sub()` base function to obtain a vector of variables formatted like the following:
+Lastly, before summarizing the data, the variables were updated to be more readable by utilizing the `sub()` base function to obtain a vector of tidied variables formatted like the following:

 Raw | Tidied
 -|-